OpenGlobalMind/ogm-wiki/Marley.md

 After that book is published, we will escalate things, convening book-writing teams and exploring the book ideas' intersections, so the books might share "nuggets" of content.

-We refer to "books" with a big of tongue in cheek, because conventional books are inert and obsolete.
+We refer to "books" with a bit of tongue in cheek, because conventional books are inert and obsolete.
 So:

 - Books are known cultural objects: shiny, attractive media that anyone can understand
 - Books serve as an inviting entry point to a vast array of captivating online resources, such as: